Shlok1375/causal-inference-portfolio/README.md

 ## Business Recommendation

-**Do not ask "Did it work?" — ask "For whom, and at what cost?"**
+**Do not ask "Did it work?", ask "For whom, and at what cost?"**

-- Restrict rollout to the **top uplift quartile** — concentrates resources on Persuadables and avoids harming Sleeping Dogs
+- Restrict rollout to the **top uplift quartile**, concentrates resources on Persuadables and avoids harming Sleeping Dogs
 - Validate ITE estimates via a follow-up RCT before permanent launch
 - Never report naive A/B lift without checking for selection bias in treatment assignment